Steel industry in Luxembourg: World War II

 After Luxembourg had been invaded in May 1940 and occupied by German troops, a German civil administration headed by Gauleiter Gustav Simon was established in July 1940.
 It had two main goals: to turn the Luxembourgers' minds towards Deutschtum, and to bring the steel industry under German control.

-Immediately after the occupation, two high-level functionaries were sent to the county.
+Immediately after the occupation, two high-level functionaries were sent to the country.
 These were Otto Steinbrinck, "Commissioner-General for the Belgo-Luxembourg Iron-Producing Industry" and Paul Raabe, "Commissioner-General for Iron Ore Exploitation and Distribution for Lorraine and Luxembourg".
 In June 1940, Steinbrinck called together the Luxembourg heads of industry, to make them pledge to cooperate with the Germans.
 Anyone refusing to do so would have to resign.
 The representatives of ARBED and the Rodange foundry agreed to the conditions, while those of Hadir refused.
 Thereupon, on 15 June the Hadir foundries were incorporated into a new body, the Differdinger Stahlwerke AG.
 The Rodange foundry, owned by "Ougrée-Marihaye", was allowed to continue its existence; it received a German trustee as its head, and was renamed the "Eisenhüttenwerke Rodingen".

 Several German steel companies, including the Reichswerke Hermann Göring, were eager to take over ARBED.
 Gustav Simon would not allow this: he recognised the key role that ARBED played in Luxembourg, and was reluctant to lose control over it.
 ARBED's management was not changed - Aloyse Meyer remained managing director - due to fears that this would affect its productivity.
-However, a delegate was sent from Germany to oversee Meyer's work; the share ownership of ARBED, which had mostly belonged to the Société générale de Belgique, was much changed; and the executive board was to include nine Germans and six Luxembourgers (compared to the pre-war 15 Luxembourgers and two Belgians).
+However, a delegate was sent from Germany to oversee Meyer's work; the share ownership of ARBED, which had mostly belonged to the Société générale de Belgique, was much changed; and the executive board included nine Germans and six Luxembourgers (compared to the pre-war 15 Luxembourgers and two Belgians).
 It was, however, intended from the outset that when Germany had won the war, ARBED and the Rodange foundry would also pass into German ownership.